Overview of solar financing

 When a customer defaults on a loan for their equipment, the solar panel company president may think he or she can just repossess it, as a mechanic would do.
 It’s important for them to know that’s not the case.
 That’s the wrong kind of secured asset.
 They need a UCC filing, which is not a judgment, but a notice.

 So what does a UCC filing do for the solar panel installer?
 Two things: first it helps them meet contractual agreements with their company’s investors or financiers (be sure to read the fine print!), and it helps them answer the question, “What do I need to do to collect on my accounts receivable?”
 Without a UCC filing, there is no certainty or trackability to the lending/leasing process.
-Which naturally leads us to the most important part of this article...
+This naturally leads us to the most important part of this article...

 Why perform a UCC filing?